 Editor-in-Chief

-Dr. Kapur received his Bachelor of Arts degree from Rice University and his Medical Doctor degree from Baylor College of Medicine.
-He then completed his residency in Emergency Medicine from Yale University followed by a fellowship in international emergency medicine and global health from Brigham and Women’s Hospital and Harvard University.
-He also completed his Master in Public Health from the Harvard School of Public Health.
-Dr. Kapur has served as the Chair of the International Committee for both the American College of Emergency Physicians and the Society for Academic Emergency Medicine.
-In June 2012, Dr. Kapur was awarded the Order of the International Federation of Emergency Medicine for his contributions to global health and emergency medicine.
+Dr. Kapur received his B.A. in English Literature and Policy Studies from Rice University and his M.D. from Baylor College of Medicine.
+He then completed his Emergency Medicine residency training from Yale University followed by a fellowship in International Emergency Medicine and Global health from Brigham and Women’s Hospital and Harvard Medical School.
+He also received his Master in Public Health (M.P.H.) from the Harvard School of Public Health.
+Dr. Kapur has served on the Board of Directors for the American Academy of Emergency Medicine (AAEM) and as the Chair of the International Committee for both the American College of Emergency Physicians (ACEP) and the Society for Academic Emergency Medicine (SAEM).
+Dr. Kapur was awarded the Order of the International Federation of Emergency Medicine (FIFEM) for his contributions to global emergency medicine.

 For more information or inquiries, please send an email to: kapur@emergencypublichealth.net.